samuel-pratt/Python-Email-Sender/README.md

 # HTML Email Automation With Python

-This allows the user the ability to send fully customizable emails with HTML content using python.
+Automate company emails with this simple library.
+Sends emails to any address you enter, and can send fully featured emails made with HTML and CSS